Fast Thermalization from the Eigenstate Thermalization Hypothesis: Introduction

-\begin{thm}[Implementing the true generator, informal] For a system coupled to a quasi-free Fermionic bath as in Eq. (\eqref{eq:fullHam}), the true generator $\CL$ approximates the marginal evolution with $\ell$ refreshes.
+\begin{thm}[Implementing the realistic generator, informal] For a system coupled to a quasi-free Fermionic bath as in Eq. (\eqref{eq:fullHam}), the realistic generator $\CL$ approximates the marginal evolution with $\ell$ refreshes.
 For each input $\vrho$,

-whenever certain polynomial constraints are satisfied. \end{thm} Unfortunately, the true generator $\CL$ takes a complicated, non-Lindbladian form.
-Its discussion is postponed to Section~\ref{sec:details_of_true_davies}.
+whenever certain polynomial constraints are satisfied. \end{thm} Unfortunately, the realistic generator $\CL$ takes a complicated, \textit{non-Lindbladian} form that we postpone to Section~\ref{sec:details_of_true_davies}.